 (a) Per references (a) and (b), conduct a safety review of all HR courses annually and after major course revisions.
-The safety review will be conducted using the Annual Safety Review checklist located in the "Resources/Forms, Checklists, and Documents" subdirectory on ESAMS.
+The safety review will be conducted using the Annual Safety Review checklist located in the "Resources" subdirectory on ESAMS.
+Maintain a copy of the checklist within the TSO binder.
 The triennial HRTSE conducted by NETC can be used as an acceptable substitute for the activity annual safety review.